kodekloudhub/community-faq/docs/killer-sh.md

 Each question is made of a number of "sub-tasks", each completed sub-task scoring a point.
 At the end of the exam when you get the score, it will tell you the number of completed sub-tasks out of the total, so you can calculate a percentage from that.

+The killer.sh test interface is a very close simulation of the real exam and everything in it should work very similarly.

 Aim to score more than 90% with time to spare.

 * You get two simulator sessions included in the price of the exam.
 If you want more, you must purchase them separately from `killer.sh` website, or in the event that you failed the main exam twice - when you purchase another exam.